Solaris Bus & Coach: Number of employees

 In the first year of operation there were 36 employees working in the production hall.
 In the following years, as new production halls were launched and production expanded, the staff number kept growing.
 In 2005 Solaris reported a headcount of 1000.
-As of 2018 Solaris employs 2300 people in Poland and in foreign agencies.
+As of 2022 Solaris employs 2700 people in Poland and in foreign agencies.

 Commercial symbols

 Logo

-Initially, Neoplan Polska did not use its logo – it relied on the symbol of holding company Neoplan.
+Initially, Solaris did not have its own logo – it relied on the symbol of holding company Neoplan.
 The first logotype of Solaris was presented in 2001, when Solaris Bus & Coach Sp. z o.o. was officially established.
 It featured a stylised inscription reading Solaris, enclosed in an ellipse.
 Moreover, for buses the company used a complex logo on a black background, where the letter O was replaced by a planet, whereas the letter A was set against a star in the backdrop.
 In 2005 a new graphic system for Solaris was shown.
 The company introduced the characteristic logotype resembling the letter S. In 2012 the company launched an overhauled version of the symbol making it bolder and changing the interior filling of the letter S. What is more, the stylised name Solaris, in line with the design from 2001, is placed underneath the graphic symbol.